Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 Love And Theft "Love And Theft" (RCA Nashville, 2012)

 Light pop with a modest country-rock twang.
 This is boy-band stuff, with a bubblegummy feel...
-Very unchallenging, and only tangentially "country", but I guess country enough.
-Those in search of a break from the phony macho posturing of various hat-act dudes will find some relief in these wispy, non-threatening romance songs.
+Very unchallenging, and only tangentially "country", but I guess it was country enough at the time.
+Those in search of a break from the phony macho posturing of various hat-act dudes may find some relief in these wispy, non-threatening romance songs.

 Lyle Lovett - see artist discography